Hooks

 useNodeState(...) - Need state shared across nodes in the same run:

-useWorkflowState(...) - Need UI-ready structured events in stream:
+useRuntimeContext(...) - Need structured UI updates in the stream:

 useStructuredData(...)